Last updated on June 26th, 2020 at 05:42 pm

 In spite of the fact that I really like jet black hair, I’m going back to that red tint.
 Here’s why…

-I have one bag of Indigo left which I will use but after that I’m just continuing with my every 3 weeks of Henna-ing.
+I have one bag of Indigo left which I will use but after that I’m just continuing with my every 3-5 weeks of Henna-ing.

 Have you ever used Indigo?
 What are your experiences?